29b88eb4d2c873f186919de316a88bc8

 “The citizen assembly process sits outside the formal plan change processes, but Council has committed to recognising and making provision for the recommendations that the Citizens’ Assembly arrives at,” he said.

-Dibble told Local Democracy Reporting the Government had indicated potential changes to the National Environmental Standards for Commercial Forestry (NES-CF), which could scrap the council’s ability to control land use adaptation from a regional level.
+The Government has indicated potential changes to the National Environmental Standards for Commercial Forestry (NES-CF), which could scrap the council’s ability to control land use adaptation from a regional level.

-Dibble said the assembly would be updated on these changes if they went through.
+Dibble told Local Democracy Reporting that the assembly would be updated on these changes if they went through.

 Koi Tu deputy director Dr Anne Bardsley said her experience of these forums showed the public could help with complex problem-solving and be open-minded when considering trade-offs.